For employers and supervisors

 Review our Policies and Procedures Tool Kit to learn more.

 New and young workers need training and orientation.
-Experienced drivers need refreshers.
-Have them all review our Driving for the Conditions Tool Kit and Practical BC Winter Driving Tips webinar.
-Use our tailgate meeting guides (PDF 2 MB) at safety meetings to emphasize key driving safety points.
+Even experienced drivers will benefit from a winter driving refresher session.
+Have them review our Driving for the Conditions Tool Kit and Practical BC Winter Driving Tips webinar.
+Use our tailgate meeting guides (PDF 2 MB) to emphasize key driving safety points.
 The guides cover 8 different topics, from winter tire specifications to driving in poor weather conditions.

-• Understand and follow your policy and procedures for keeping them safe
+• Understand and follow your policies and procedures for keeping them safe (e.g., safe winter driving, check-in procedures, etc.)

-• Know how to report a winter driving hazard
+• Know how and where to report winter driving hazards

-• Know what to do in an emergency or if they get stranded
+• Know what to do in an emergency or if they become stranded

 Resources